+While Generation~I confirmed clean interfaces and robust induced superconductivity, it was not suitable for edge studies.
+Thus, we turned to Generation~II, where nanoribbons are defined by selective thinning rather than etching; the STM/STS characterization of such a sample is summarized in Figure~\ref{fig:GenerationII}.

-The STM/STS characterization of a Generation II sample is summarized in Figure~\ref{fig:GenerationII}.
-The overview image shown in panel Figure~\ref{fig:GenerationII}~(c) is seamlessly stitched together from two STM scan frames, demonstrating that large surface areas can be imaged without instabilities in the tunnel junction.
-Numerous elongated terraces are visible, roughly aligned along the $x$-direction, forming a tearing pattern that follows the cleaving direction [Figure~\ref{fig:GenerationII}~(a)].
-Interestingly, we find a slight curvature in the film with minima roughly 800~nm apart [Figure~\ref{fig:GenerationII}~(g)].
-Upon close inspection, two faint structures, highlighted by the dashed rectangles, can be distinguished.
-These structures are approximately 2\,µm long and 80\,nm wide, consistent with the sample design shown in the SEM image in Figure~\ref{fig:GenerationII}~(b).
-As discussed previously, on this surface, we expect no topographic discontinuity between the quasi-one-dimensional structure and the surrounding film, since the ribbons are buried on the back side [Figure~\ref{fig:Fabrication}~(o)].
-Indeed, the atomic-resolution image [Figure~\ref{fig:GenerationII}~(e)] taken at the boundary between the nanoribbon and the 2D film clearly shows that the lattice remains continuous across the interface, with only minor distortions confined to a region of about six lattice sites.
-Unlike Generation I samples, where the side of the nanoribbon is terminated by the etched trenches, Generation II has a continuous planar interface between the ribbon and the 2D film, raising the question whether any quasi-one-dimensional nanoribbon is realized at all.
-However, the d$I$/d$V$-spectra near the Fermi level, taken along the path indicated by the arrow in Figure~\ref{fig:GenerationII}~(c), reveal two distinct regions: the area between ribbons shows a well-developed SC gap, while the nanoribbon region has significant LDOS at zero bias [Figure~\ref{fig:GenerationII}~(f)]\footnote{Additonal data characterizing the extent of the ribbons can be found in the Supporting Information Figure~S8.}.
-Average spectra for both regions are plotted in Figure~\ref{fig:GenerationII}~(d).
-While the origin of the LDOS observed at the Fermi level on the ribbon requires further investigation, its presence is clearly confined to the quasi-one-dimensional nanoribbons defined through lithographic patterning, as described earlier.
+The overview image in Figure~\ref{fig:GenerationII}(c), stitched from two STM scans, demonstrates that large areas can be imaged without scanning instabilities.
+Numerous elongated terraces are visible, roughly aligned along the $x$-direction, forming a tearing pattern that follows the cleaving direction [Figure~\ref{fig:GenerationII}(a)].
+Interestingly, a slight curvature with minima $\sim$800\,nm apart is observed [Figure~\ref{fig:GenerationII}(g)].
+Two faint $\sim$2~µm $\times$ 80\,nm structures can also be distinguished, consistent with the design shown in the SEM image [Figure~\ref{fig:GenerationII}(b)].
+As expected for Design~II, no topographic discontinuity separates ribbon and film, since the ribbons are buried on the back side [Figure~\ref{fig:Fabrication}(o)].
+Indeed, the atomic-resolution image [Figure~\ref{fig:GenerationII}(e)] at the ribbon/film boundary shows lattice continuity, with only minor distortions confined to a few sites.